 But when your church is ready, you must equip your people.
 Not just ask them, equip them.

-Here are 19 ways you can encourage your people to invite.
+Here are 19 ways you can equip your people to invite others.

 #1 – Stop asking for a few weeks.
 If you constantly say something like “don’t forget to invite your friends next week” people might tune you out.
 Leave it alone for a while, so you can…

 #2 – Then ask big.
 Instead of a small mention each week, devote a considerable amount of time to talking about inviting.
 Let the congregation know next week’s service is designed for new people, share stories, and ask big.

 #3 – Provide invite cards.
 You can make it easier for people to invite by giving them simple tools like printed cards.
 Print them for an upcoming series and make versions students and teenagers can use.
 Make a display for them somewhere in your lobby and teach people how to use them.
 Here are lots of examples.